If you’ve been an ESL teacher for more than five minutes, you’ve probably heard it before:

-If you’ve been an ESL teacher for more than five minutes, you’ve probably heard it: “But are your lessons rigorous enough?”
-It’s a frustrating question, and it usually comes from someone who hasn’t actually taught multilingual learners.
-Conversations like this often reveal a bigger misunderstanding about rigor in ESL classrooms and what meaningful challenge really looks like for language learners.
+It’s a frustrating question, and honestly, it usually comes from someone who has never actually taught multilingual learners.
+Conversations like this often reveal a bigger misunderstanding about rigor in ESL classrooms and what meaningful challenge really looks like for students learning a new language.

-When people walk into an ESL classroom and see something that looks different from a mainstream English class, they often assume different equals easier.
-But here’s the truth: rigor in ESL classrooms does not have to look identical to mainstream instruction to be just as strong.
+When people walk into an ESL classroom and see something that looks different from a mainstream English class, they sometimes assume different equals easier.

 What Rigor in ESL Classrooms Actually Looks Like